Publication Ethics

 Peer Review Time

-We strive to provide authors with an efficient review process with "submission to first decision" time being less than two weeks.
+We strive to provide authors with an efficient review process with "submission to first decision" time being seven days and 3 weeks from submission to first post review decision.
 We request the reviewers to help us in reducing the decision time as much as possible by providing the reviews on time.

 Manuscript Review Form